-Sen. Rand Paul (R-Ky.) and Senate Majority Leader Mitch McConnell (R-Ky.) contribute money to a former Paul aide who resigned from Paul's 2010 campaign after an image of a lynching appeared on his website.
+Sen. Rand Paul (R-Ky.) and Senate Republican leader Mitch McConnell (Ky.) contribute money to a former Paul aide who resigned from Paul's 2010 campaign after an image of a lynching appeared on his website.
 The aide is running for the state legislature and has denied any relationship to the image.

 A poll conducted for the New Hampshire Freedom Fund -- a group allied with the Democratic Governors Association -- shows Democrat Maggie Hassan leading the state's open governor's race 49 percent to 43 percent over Republican Ovide Lamontagne.
 The poll was conducted by the Feldman Group from Oct.
 8-10.

 The National Republican Congressional Committee is up with $6 million worth of ads in 16 House districts.

 Its Democratic counterpart, the DCCC, raised $15.3 million in September, winning the month by nearly $3 million.

 An independent Siena College poll shows Rep. Louise Slaughter (D-N.Y.) at 49 percent and challenger Maggie Brooks (R) at 44 percent.

 A GOP poll gives freshman Rep. Bill Johnson (R-Ohio) an eight-point lead in his rematch with former congressman Charlie Wilson (D).

 Embattled Rep. David Rivera (R-Fla.) breaks his silence.

 "Marriott is mainstay for Romney campaign" -- Jason Horowitz, Washington Post